-As a data controller and data processor, we have written contracts in place with third party data controllers and data processors that we use.
-The contracts contain specific clauses which set out our and their liabilities, obligations and responsibilities.
+As a data controller, we hold all third party Privacy Policies in place and confirm that all our third party data controllers and data processors so comply to GDPR.
+The contract must contain specific clauses which set out our and their liabilities, obligations and responsibilities.